MarkOates/the-path-beyond/README.md

-## The Path
+## The Path Beyond

 By Mark Oates

-This is my official entry for TINS 2016.
-For more information about TINS, visit http://tins.amarillion.org/2016.
+This is my official entry for Easter Hack 2017.
+For more information about TINS, visit http://tins.amarillion.org/easter17

 ## Controls